Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 Laws Meant To Protect Children From Youth Sports Teams Sexual Abuse

 Sexual abuse is a form of sexual harassment prohibited by Title IX.
 Sports teams that are school programs must follow Title IX rules.
-If the victim is under age 18, schools are required to contact the police.
-If a sexual assault or rape is reported to a teacher, administrator or coach, he or she may be required to notify the police even if the victim is over age 18.
+If the victim is under 18, schools are required to contact the police.
+If a sexual assault or rape is reported to a teacher, administrator, or coach, he or she may be required to notify the police even if the victim is over age 18.

-• In Pennsylvania, mandatory reporters include school administrators, teachers, school nurses, social services workers, coaches and other child care or foster care workers.
+In addition, states have mandatory reporters who must report suspicions of child abuse to authorities.
+In Pennsylvania, mandatory reporters include school administrators, teachers, school nurses, social services workers, coaches, and other child care or foster care workers.

 Negligent Hiring And Supervision